Every hour, 500 mothers in Pakistan lose a child.

-For thousands of children today in Pakistan, the biggest challenge they face is health challenge, their chances of surviving until their fifth birthday is minimal and their chances of doing so are less than they were a decade ago.
+For thousands of children today in Pakistan, the biggest challenge they face is a health challenge.
+Their chances of surviving until their fifth birthday is minimal and their chances of doing so are less than they were a decade ago.
 For many homes, getting access to a good hospital or clinic is very difficult and sometimes impossible.

-Providing an affordable clinic for thousands of children, women and men who have no access to hospital, will bring down child-mother mortality rate, it will lead to reduction of childhood date, lead to healthy children with bright hopes for future and indeed a healthier nation.
+Providing an affordable clinic for thousands of children, women and men who have no access to a hospital will bring down child-mother mortality rate, it will lead to reduction of childhood death, and lead to healthy children with bright hopes for future and indeed a healthier nation.

-We will inspect the site for the clinic for it suitability to the programme prior to establishment of the clinic.
-The assessment will base on the needs of the community and access to any health facilities.
+Inspect the site for the clinic for its suitability to the program prior to the establishment of the clinic.
+The assessment will based on the needs of the community and access to any health facilities.

-To reduce cost while maintaining high quality service, our clinics will be registered with university-affiliated hospitals for secondary referrals and consultations.
+To reduce costs while maintaining high quality service, our clinics will be registered with university-affiliated hospitals for secondary referrals and consultations.

-The Help Heal will provide free medical examinations, lab testing, and basic medications to members of the community who otherwise would have not afford it.
+The Help Heal program will provide free medical examinations, lab testing, and basic medications to members of the community who otherwise would not be able afford it.

 To maintain accountability; details regarding budget and expenditures will be shared with permanent members on monthly basis as well as upon request.